joekrinke15/blog/_posts/2020-11-17-ICU-Admissions-Analysis.md

 In order to answer the two questions we are interested in, we separated our dashboard into 5 components: general trends, disease to demographics, demographics to disease, a market basket analysis, and a co-occurrence analysis.

 ### General Trends
+This section provides information on the most common diseases, patient demographic distributions, and hospital admission locations.

 ### Disease to Demographics
+This portion of the dashboard allows you to select a disease and see what kinds of people have that disease and how they entered the hospital.

 ### Demographics to Disease
+The opposite of disease to demographics, demographics to disease lets you input demographic information and see what kinds of diseases people with those characteristics suffer from.

 ### Market Basket Analysis